CPD requirements

 The Scottish Legal Aid Board sets certain requirements for members.
 To assist members who have to comply with SLAB requirements this recording page may be useful.

-3. Solicitors who return to practice during the practice year may reduce their CPD requirement in proportion to the number of weeks worked in the practice year rounded up to the nearest complete hour in accordance with the formula above.
+- Solicitors who return to practice during the practice year, may all reduce their CPD requirement in proportion to the number of weeks worked in the practice year.